TomLXXVI/python-hvac/README.md

 It uses a lumped capacitance model to take the thermal inertia of flat, opaque building components and the interior thermal mass of a zone into account.

-**sun**
+**sun**<br>
-This subpackage can be used to calculate the solar radiation on surfaces.
-It implements different sky-models used to calculate the solar radiation incident on exterior surfaces and the solar heat gain through windows.
+This subpackage is about solar radiation on surfaces.
+It implements different sky-models (isotropic, anisotropic Perez, anisotropic HDKR, KT) to estimate the solar radiation incident on exterior surfaces.
+It can generate solar radiation data based on the clear-sky model or it can use TMY-data of a certain geographic location .
-Subpackage **sun** implements the equations in chapters 1 and 2 of *Duffie,
+Subpackage *sun* implements the equations in chapters 1 and 2 of *Duffie,
 J. A., Beckman, W. A., & Blair, N. (2020).
 SOLAR ENGINEERING OF THERMAL PROCESSES, PHOTOVOLTAICS AND WIND.
 John Wiley & Sons.*